Seedlings for Schools

 Council’s Seedlings for Schools program donates indigenous seedlings (locally evolved species) to plant on the school grounds.
 Schools select from themed boxes to create various wildlife habitat gardens, bush-tucker gardens, or windbreaks.
 These themed boxes contain a mix of species of trees, shrubs, grasses, wildflowers, and/or groundcovers.

-Since 2014, 51,000 seedlings have been planted by students to increase habitat for native wildlife, beautify the school, and create outdoor classrooms.
-80 per cent of schools in Hume City have received free seedlings.
+Since 2014, 55,000 seedlings have been planted by students to increase habitat for native wildlife, beautify the school, and create outdoor classrooms.
+Over 80 per cent of schools in Hume City have received free seedlings.

 Who can apply?